mikesvoboda/jackson/docs/legal_filings/settlement_demand_letters.md

 ### **SETTLEMENT DEMAND**

-To resolve this matter without litigation and regulatory complaints, we demand payment of **$500,000** within thirty (30) days of this letter.
+To resolve this matter without litigation and regulatory complaints, we demand payment of **$600,000** within thirty (30) days of this letter.

 This amount represents:
 - Fair market value of unauthorized utility easement rights taken
 - Compensation for property value diminution and development interference
 - Restitution for benefits received from unauthorized property use
+- Damages for strategic timing and interference with professional services
 - Joint liability settlement for coordination in surveyor fraud
 - A substantial discount from total potential damages to avoid litigation costs

 ### **CONSEQUENCES OF REFUSING THIS DEMAND**

-**Civil Litigation**: We will file suit for easement scope violation, conspiracy and coordination in surveyor fraud, trespass, conversion, unjust enrichment, and negligent misrepresentation, seeking compensatory and punitive damages.
+**Civil Litigation**: We will file suit for easement scope violation, conspiracy and coordination in surveyor fraud, interference with professional services, trespass, conversion, unjust enrichment, and negligent misrepresentation, seeking compensatory and punitive damages.

 **Joint Liability Claims**: We will pursue joint and several liability claims with Ironstone Surveying for all damages caused by coordinated fraudulent survey documentation.